massage

 Sometimes the muscles in the front of your thighs called the quadriceps get very tight.
 These tight quads pull on the pelvis causing it to tip downward slightly.
 This tilting can in turn put pressure on the low back causing pain.
 Massaging your quads is a simple enough task.
 Petrissage, a kneading stroke, is usually the best way to massage the quads.
 Knead your quads thoroughly then stretch the muscle out.

-Tightness in your gluteal muscles (butt muscles) can also cause low back pain.
+Tightness in your gluteal muscles (the muscles in your behind) can also cause low back pain.
 A tennis ball is an excellent tool to have for massaging your gluts.
 Get a tennis ball and stand near a wall.
-Place the tennis ball between your butt cheek and the wall.
+Place the tennis ball between your glute and the wall.
 Now lean against it.
-You can shift your body to move the ball and contol how hard you lean against the wall to control the pressure.
+You can shift your body to move the ball and control how hard you lean against the wall to control the pressure.
 When you find a trigger point use the trigger point therapy instructions.

 I use these techniques at home to find back pain relief.
 They work great for me.
 Try them out and see what you think.